 The Book collaborated with several experts on autism to put together a guide on how best to read to autistic children.
 Their top tips are:

 - Provide Children with Materials That Capture Their Attention

 - Use Expressions to Help Them Understand Emotions

 - Establish Reading as a Routine

-We really enjoyed “In the Book” and loved the fact that they are publishing personalized books for autistic children and helping parents of children with autism find engaging ways to read to their child.
-You can check out their full guide on reading to autistic children here: https://www.inthebook.com/en-us/blog/reading-to-autistic-children/
+We enjoyed “In the Book” and loved the fact that they are publishing personalized books for autistic children and helping parents of children with autism find engaging ways to read to their children.
+You can check out their complete guide on reading to autistic children here: https://www.inthebook.com/en-us/blog/reading-to-autistic-children/.